 Most opportunities only require your enthusiasm, motivation and passion!

-A few do require specific skills or qualifications, but the needs vary widely so simply tell us in your application form about any special skills or education you would like to share with Parks Canada.
+A few do require specific skills or qualifications, but the needs vary widely so simply tell us in your Volunteer application form (PDF format) about any special skills or education you would like to share with Parks Canada.

 Do I have to volunteer for a specific number of hours per week or month?